hameed1239/group-project-1/README.md

-# group-project-1
+# Local Guide
 ## Purpose
-A web application that provides weather condition, closest airports and interesting places to visit around any given US city.
+This is a static website that provides weather condition, closest airports and interesting places to visit around any given US city.
 It would unleash the explorer in you.

 ## Built With
 * HTML 5